TreeBASE/treebase/INSTALL.md

 Installation instructions for the web application
 =================================================

-Instructions and scripts for installing the TreeBASE v.2 web application.
+The goal of these instructions is to guide you through the process of setting up the TreeBASE v.2 web application on a Linux/Unix-like server and importing data into it.
+As such, these instructions DO NOT cover how to set up a development environment (which would involve wrestling with Eclipse) or a continuous integration environment, where something like Travis and JUnit would come into play.

 Contributors to these instructions:

 - Mark-Jason Dominus wrote an initial version (doc-mjd.txt) and Java data loading tools for the SDSC install
 - Vladimir Gapeyev updated this in Feb-Mar 2010 for the NESCent install